 Email marketing software that turns occasionals into regulars

-Starbucks is known for its red cups during the holiday season (it’s been doing it for 20 years now!).
+Starbucks is known for its red cups during the holiday season.
 After it received some backlash a few years ago for not being so festive with its cups, it hosted a #redcupcontest on Instagram from 2014 to 2016.

 The brand encouraged customers to jazz up their cups and then share and tag photos of them for a chance to win prizes.
 A #redcupcontest photo was shared every 14 seconds on Instagram and garnered a total of 40,000 entries.